kgurchiek/Minecraft-Server-Rescanner/README.md

 ## Usage
 First, set up a Mongo database.
 You can have one hosted for free at https://www.mongodb.com/cloud/atlas.
 Then put its URI into config.json.

-Install the required npm packages with the following command: `npm install minecraft-status, mongodb`.
+Install the required npm packages with the following command: `npm install maxmind net varint`.
+If you have `saveToMongo` enabled in your config, then also run `npm install mongodb`

 The script will write all ping results to the collection specified in the config file.